Indian vegetarian cuisine: Ingredients

 Indian vegetarian cuisine uses the same everyday ingredients found throughout Indian cooking, with the main difference being the absence of meat and fish.
-Staples such as grains, legumes, vegetables, dairy, and spices provide a wide range of flavors and nutrients, allowing for a rich and balanced diet without animal flesh.
+Staples such as grains, legumes, vegetables, dairy, and spices provide a wide range of flavours and nutrients, allowing for a rich and balanced diet without animal flesh.

 Pulses, including lentils, chickpeas, mung beans, and kidney beans, form the foundation of many vegetarian meals in India.
 They are commonly cooked into dals and served with rice or roti, providing an essential source of protein.
 Besan (chickpea flour) is also used to make snacks like pakoras and papads, while peas and black-eyed peas are enjoyed in everyday dishes and festive meals.

 Cereal grains such as rice and wheat serve as staple ingredients across households and are central to many fermented foods.
 Rice forms the foundation of traditional dishes like idli, dosa, and dhokla, while wheat flour is commonly used in preparations such as jalebi, bhatura, and naan.
-Fermentation not only enhances flavor and texture but also improves self-life and increases nutritional value, contributing to the widespread cultural and dietary importance of these cereal-based foods throughout India.
+Fermentation not only enhances flavour and texture but also improves self-life and increases nutritional value, contributing to the widespread cultural and dietary importance of these cereal-based foods throughout India.

 India, known as the "Land of Spices," produces a vast variety of spices thanks to its diverse climate and rich agricultural traditions.
 Spices such as turmeric, cumin, coriander, fenugreek, and black pepper are essential in vegetarian cooking, adding flavor, color, and aroma while also offering medicinal and preservative benefits.
 Beyond enhancing taste, these spices reflect India's cultural heritage and contribute significantly to its agricultural economy.